EHBAF(LOCAL) - SPECIAL EDUCATION: VIDEO/AUDIO MONITORING

 - Appropriate Texas Education Agency or State Board for Educator Certification personnel or their agents as part of an investigation.

-For purposes of this policy, the term "human resource staff member" shall include the Superintendent, a principal, an assistant principal or other campus administrator, and any supervisory position within the District's human resources office.
+For purposes of this policy, the term "human resource staff member" shall include the Superintendent, the associate superintendent of teaching and learning, the director of special education, a principal, an assistant principal or other campus administrator, and any supervisory position within the District's human resources or school leadership offices.
 If an individual listed in items 2–4, above, believes that a recording shows a violation of District policy or campus procedures, the individual may allow access to the recording by appropriate legal and human resources personnel designated by the District for the purpose of determining whether a policy or procedure has been violated.

 Any person who suspects that child abuse or neglect has occurred shall report this suspicion as required by law and District policy.
 [See FFG]